mlrun/mlrun/docs/store/feature-sets.md

 fs.deploy_ingestion_service(my_set, source, run_config=config)
 ```

+To learn more about deploy_ingestion_service go to [deploy ingestion service](https://docs.mlrun.org/en/latest/api/mlrun.feature_store.html?highlight=deploy_ingestion#mlrun.feature_store.deploy_ingestion_service)

 ### Simulation
 During the development phase it's pretty common to check the feature set definition and simulate the creation of the feature set before ingesting the entire dataset which can take time. <br>
-This allows to get a preview of the results.The simulation method is called infer_metadata, it infer the source data schema as well as processing the graph logic (assuming there is one) on a small subset of data.
+This allows to get a preview of the results.The simulation method is called infer_metadata, it infers the source data schema as well as processing the graph logic (assuming there is one) on a small subset of data.